josh-tf/cbv-pos/README.md

 | admin | Default username |
 |  pointofsale | Default Password |

+## The Wiki

+We have a Wiki available with some basic information and guides, for more information you can check it out [here](https://github.com/josh-tf/cbvpos/wiki).

 ## Contributing

 - Request access to contribute to this repository (or the development branch)